 Is there a specific market that are more drawn to your illustrations, or a specific country/ continent, that you market to?

 Although I do quite a lot of work for small businesses, it’s pet owners that commission me the most.

-I think it’s because when I market and socialise on social media, I’m a pet owner first, and a business owner second.
+I think it’s because when I market and post on social media, I’m a pet owner first, and a business owner second.

 The unique selling point of my pet caricatures is that I focus as much on capturing each pet’s personality in the cartoons, as I do on their appearance.

-Dogs are fantastic in so many ways, and each dog is so unique, that it would be a waste to just show what they look like.
+Dogs are fantastic in so many ways, and every dog is so unique, that it would be a waste to just show what they looked like.